w3c/wot-usecases/USE-CASES/smartcity-geolocation.md

 access protected regions of memory, as with the SPECTRE exploit.
 Certain geolocation APIs and technologies can return high-resolution timestamps which can be a potential problem.
-Eventually these issues will be addressed in cache architecture but in the meantime a workaroun is to artificially limit the resolution of timestamps.
+Eventually these issues will be addressed in cache architecture but in the meantime a workaround is to artificially limit the resolution of timestamps.

 ### Privacy Considerations: